AuthGuard/DocsSite/docs/design.md

 layer, with an extra messaging layer parallel to the service layer.

 ### API Layer
-The outer most layer which exposes a REST API built using Javalin.
+The outermost layer which exposes a REST API built using Javalin.
 Refer to the API documentation to the available endpoints and payloads

 ### Service Layer